 - 10. Fill fresh water tank, if required.
-(Refer to the Plumbing Section.) - 11.
-Make sure that drain line cap and holding tank knife valves are closed and secured.
-Add a holding tank chemical to a few gallons of water in your body waste holding tank.
-(Refer to Plumbing Section.) - 12.
-Check brake lights, all running lights, turn signals and other vehicle safety items. - 13.
-Put motor home contents in "travel" condition - 14.
+(Refer to the Plumbing Section). - 11.
+Make sure that drain-line cap and holding-tank knife valves are closed and secured.
+Add a holding-tank chemical to a few gallons of water in your body-waste holding tank.
+(Refer to Plumbing Section). - 12.
+Check all stop lights, running lights, turn signals, and other vehicle safety items. - 13.
+Put motor home contents in "travel" condition. - 14.
 Secure any loose objects which could shift while traveling. - 15.
-Secure refrigerator contents (place lids on all containers holding liquids, for example) then secure locking latch on refrigerator door. - 16.
-Be sure all cabinets have the contents secured. - 17.
+Secure refrigerator contents (place lids on all containers holding liquids, for example) then secure locking latch on refrigerator door. - Be sure all cabinets have the contents secured and doors latched. - 17.
+Be sure all exterior doors are closed and locked. - 18.
+Adjust the driver's seat to the most comfortable position, then adjust the side-view mirrors for maximum visibility. - 19.
 Fill the fuel tank and be careful not to overfill.
-Your motor home is designed to use only the fuel recommended in the Chassis Operator's Manual. - 18.
-Be sure all exterior doors are closed and locked. - 19.
-Adjust the driver's seat to the most comfortable position, then adjust the side view mirrors for maximum visibility.
+Your motor home is designed to use only the fuel recommended in the Chassis Operator's Manual.

-WARNING: ALL PILOT LIGHTS, APPLIANCES AND THEIR IGNITORS (SEE OPERATING INSTRUCTIONS) SHALL BE TURNED OFF DURING REFUELING OF MOTOR FUEL TANKS AND/OR LPGAS CONTAINERS.
+WARNING: ALL PILOT LIGHTS, APPLIANCES, AND THEIR IGNITORS (SEE OPERATING INSTRUCTIONS) SHALL BE TURNED OFF DURING REFUELING OF MOTOR FUEL TANKS AND/OR LP-GAS CONTAINERS.